 Regular Research Credit Method

-This is the original method for calculating R&D tax credits and involves calculating the credit based on a percentage of a business’s qualified research expenses (QREs).
-Under this method, the credit is calculated as follows:
+The Regular Research Credit Method is the traditional approach for calculating R&D tax credits.
+This method bases the credit on a percentage of a business’s qualified research expenses (QREs) and is calculated as follows:

 Alternative Simplified Credit Method

-The ASC Method uses a fixed percentage of 14% instead of the variable 20% credit percentage used in the Regular Research Credit Method.
-Additionally, instead of using a base amount to calculate the credit percentage, the ASC Method subtracts 50% of the average QREs for the previous three years from the current year’s QREs.
+The ASC Method utilizes a fixed credit percentage of 14%, in contrast to the variable 20% employed in the Regular Research Credit Method.
+Rather than relying on a base amount, it calculates the credit by subtracting 50% of the average QREs from the previous three years from the current year’s QREs.

-Generally, the ASC Method is easier to use than the Regular Research Credit Method, but it may result in a lower credit amount for businesses with consistently high QREs.
-However, for businesses with fluctuating QREs, the ASC Method may result in a higher credit amount.
+While the ASC Method is often easier to apply, it may yield a lower credit amount for businesses with consistently high QREs.
+Conversely, companies with fluctuating R&D expenses might find the ASC Method more beneficial, as it can result in a higher credit.

 What Is the Startup Provision?

-- $5 million in gross receipts for the credit year
+- Gross receipts must not exceed $5 million for the credit year.